rhjacobsen/CN_workshops/Workshops/5/README.md

 ### Lab Overview

 In this workshop will be looking at the network scenario sketched below.
-Note that we will use the QRouter for this laboratory as it prepared for using the Quagga Command Line Interface (CLI).
+Note that we will use the QRouter for this laboratory as it prepared for using the Quagga command line interface known as VTY (Virtual TeletYpe interface).

 #### Topology